kunalkandekar/quicktrace/README.txt

 -----
 *nix:  Run "make" to build on *nix.

-Windows / VIsual Studio: Open the quicktrace.sln Visual Studio project and navigate to BUILD -> Build Solution (or hit the shortcut key, F7).
+Windows / Visual Studio: Open the quicktrace.sln Visual Studio project and navigate to BUILD -> Build Solution (or hit the shortcut key, F7).

 Remember to change the build setting in the dropdown in the menu bar to